edgexfoundry/edgex-docs/docs_src/microservices/application/V3Migration.md

     ```

 !!! note
-    In EdgeX 3.0 Application services, the base topic set in MessageBus common configuration is prepended to the configured `SubscribeTopics` and `PublishTopic` values.
-The default base topic is set to `edgex` so that all topics start with `edgex/`
+    In EdgeX 3.0 Application services, the base topic in MessageBus common configuration is prepended to the configured `SubscribeTopics` and `PublishTopic` values.
+The default base topic is `edgex`; thus,  all topics start with `edgex/`

 #### edgex-messagebus Trigger Migration